Akifbade/wms/AI-SESSION-CONTEXT.md

 **Auto-detected from recent commits and activity:**

 Recent work completed:
+- Add demo credentials display on login page
 - Fix: Remove stuck '0' in input fields and unused routes
-- Add SSL deployment script

 **Key Points for New AI:**
 1. Read the recent commits above to understand what was done